jetify-com/devbox/docs/app/docs/ide_integration/eclipse.md

 ## Java
-Eclipse IDE is mostly used for development of Java projects.
-Therefore, in this guide we cover setting up a Java environment that's created inside devbox shell to work with Eclipse IDE.
+This guide describes how to configure Eclipse to work with a devbox Java environment.

 ### Setting up Devbox shell
 To create a devbox shell make sure to have devbox installed.
 If you don't have devbox installed follow the installation guide first.
 Then follow the steps below: